LAYLiam/EigenfaceClassification/README.md

 -----------|------------|---------|----------------------------|
 |![](https://api.llay.au/eigenfaces/dataset.png)| ![](https://api.llay.au/eigenfaces/eigenfaces.png) |  ![](https://api.llay.au/eigenfaces/weights_applied.png) | ![](https://api.llay.au/eigenfaces/reconstruction.png) |

-# But Why?
+# But Why The Bad Results?
 It could be due to bad data used.
-My math needs to be reviewed again also.
+For one of the individuals in the sample data, their images are disproportionately more forward facing compared to others.
+When examining the output data consistently, features of this individual appear visible although the input image to be reconstructed looks nothing of this individual.
+I presume the issue is that math needs to be reviewed again also.